FACTS FOR FIREFIGHTERS

 This means that if you're smelling that smoky smell even after showering, that is significantly associated with a dramatic increase in cancer-causing, DNA-mutating toxins in your body.

 It also takes an incredibly short period of time for carcinogenic PAHs to become detectable in blood after exposure, so washing should occur as soon as possible post-exposure - whether on scene or after handling equipment at the station.
-Showering as quickly as possible (within the hour) has been proven to remove more toxins, but a more efficacious approach includes washing your hands, and any body part you touch directly after exposure.
-This means having an effective contaminate-removing soap on scene for washing, as well as in the stations for washing after handling contaminated equipment, and showering products for both skin and hair.
+Showering as quickly as possible (within the hour) has been proven to remove more toxins, but a more efficacious approach includes washing your hands, and any body part touched or exposed to gear, directly after exposure.
+This means having an effective contaminant-removing soap on scene for washing, as well as in the stations for washing after handling contaminated equipment, and showering products for both skin and hair.

 Up your decon game with soap and shampoo designed specifically for firefighter decon.
 If you are still smelling that smoky stench after washing or showering, your soap isn't cutting it.

 SOOTSOAP was designed for firefighter decontamination to remove organic toxins, impurities and chemicals and was lab and field tested with firefighters over the course of 2 years.
-Our Detoxifying & Deodorizing Hand & Body Soap for your skin and Shampoo for the hair on your head and body get rid of THAT smell in ONE WASH, guaranteed.
+It is PROVEN to remove more contaminants than any other personal decon product tested.
+Our Detoxifying & Deodorizing Hand & Body Soap and Shampoo get rid of THAT smell in ONE WASH, guaranteed.
 Imagine what else it’s getting rid of.

 FACT.
 You can reduce the risk of toxic exposure by setting your own standards for personal decon

-SOOTSOAP was lab-developed specifically for firefighter decon, and it works.
-Our detoxifying & deodorizing Shampoo and Hand & Body Soap are available in a variety of sizes ranging from 5ml up to a bulk format for station use and dispenser refills (1.89L / 64 fl oz).
+SOOTSOAP was lab-developed specifically for firefighter decon, and it works; it is more effective at the removal of PAHs than any other personal decon product tested.
+Our detoxifying & deodorizing Shampoo and Hand & Body Soap are available in a variety of sizes ranging from single use up to bulk format for station use and dispenser refills (1.89L / 64 fl oz, with 1G coming soon).

 Reach out to us at info@sootsoap.ca for more information, research, connections to Departments who stock SOOTSOAP, testimonials, or SDS.